antvis/G6/docs/manual/middle/elements/edges/polyline.en.md

 ### style
 `style` is an object.
+The [Common Edge Style Properties](/en/docs/manual/middle/elements/edges/defaultEdge/#style) are available for polyline edge.
 There are two special properties in `style` for polyline edge:

 -  `radius`, he border radius of the bend;
 -  `offset`, The minimum distance between the bend and the source/target node, `5` by default.